 An Intro to Ham with QFH

 A great way to start building an antenna is to build something that has already been heavily built and documented.
-For me, this was a QFH antenna with the purpose of listening to the NOAA POES (Polar Operational Environmental Satellites) which sends out a continuous scan of the earth for the purpose of weather prediction and documentation.
+For me, this was a QFH antenna with the purpose of listening to the NOAA POES (Polar Operational Environmental Satellites), which sends out a continuous scan of the earth for the purpose of weather prediction and documentation.
 This was my first dive into amateur radio and taught me a lot about antennas and their basic structures.

 How To Build A QFH - here are instructions I used to build my first antenna.
 This is a basic tutorial on cutting, bending, and soldering together copper pipe into a structure that can receive the radio output of the NOAA POES from any angle, hence what makes it an omnidirectional antenna.

-Pipes layed out
+Pipes laid out

-Pipes layed out
+Pipes laid out

-After the pipe parts were cut out, I then needed to focus on the antenna body, which is just a PVC pipe that held the copper pipe in place.
+After the pipe parts were cut out, I then needed to focus on the antenna body, which is just a PVC pipe that holds the copper pipe in place.
 I need to drill two sets of holes on the top and bottom to form copper crosses at both areas.
-Additionally, I needed to thread the coax cable thru the pipe, bringing the end of the coax to the top of the pipe.
+Additionally, I needed to thread the coax cable through the pipe, bringing the end of the coax to the top of the pipe.

 PCV with some copper installed